 2. Return on Investment (ROI)

-It’s no secret that brands who better understand their customers receive higher levels of customer loyalty, a competitive advantage and positive WOM.
+It’s no secret that brands that better understand their customers receive higher levels of customer loyalty, competitive advantage and positive WOM.
 But that’s just the beginning.
-Including customer journey mapping in your marketing strategy can bring you that sweet cash-return, i.e. a return on your marketing investment by a massive 54%!
+Including customer journey mapping in your marketing strategy can bring you that sweet cash return, i.e. a return on your marketing investment by a massive 54%!
 It also returns an average sales cycle that is 18x quicker than those of brands that don't use CJM.
 And last but certainly not least, businesses managing customer journeys experience a 21% year over year growth.

 You can’t ignore those statistics.